From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Gradient boosting

-Gradient boosting is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
+Gradient boosting is a machine learning technique for regression and classification problems that produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.

 Holdout set

-Data reserved for testing a model after it was built to see how it will perform on data never seen before.
+Data is reserved for testing a model after it has been built to see how it will perform on data never seen before.

 Hyperparameter